ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 You can delete the virtual server instance in your {{site.data.keyword.vpc_short}} by using the command-line interface (CLI).

-To delete the virtual server instance by using the CLI, use the **ibmcloud is instance-reboot** command.
+To delete the virtual server instance by using the CLI, use the **ibmcloud is instance-delete** command.
 Specify the ID of the instance that is being deleted.

 The following example deletes 2 instances with an IDs of `INSTANCE1` and `INSTANCE2`.